-When seeking approval for overall board or overall executive payments beyond legal specified limits, the Companies should seek annual approval of shareholders post analyzing the performance of the year.
-Although multi-year approvals are legally allowed, however, SES, as a governance measure, will require annual approvals for payments to overall board executive payments beyond legally permissible limits.
-However, lenient view may be taken if the payments are adequately capped and the overall payments are fair.
+When seeking approval for overall board or overall executive payments beyond legal specified limits, the Companies should ideally seek annual approval of shareholders post analyzing the performance of the year.
+Although multi-year approvals are legally allowed, however, SES, as a governance measure, will require approvals with limited time frame for payments to overall board/executive payments beyond legally permissible limits.
+Further, SES would expect the Company to seek specific resolution by the shareholders with adequate details of the directors whose remuneration draws the significant portion of the overall ED pay, the rationale behind the same and for how long will the overall approval be valid.
+SES will not support long/perpetual approvals.